 By Michael P. Ehline, Esq. – Most of us who are members of the Circle of Legal Trust, are aware of the definition of a “Whitelist”.
-Many have questioned why some websites, regardless of their quality, never seem to lose organic rankings, or get hit by algo shifts, such as Penguin and Panda.
-The intent of this treatise is to simply point out that “negative SEO”, and other such damaging traps for the unweary, can be shut off by Google and Bing, and anyone else who has a search engine.
+Many have questioned why some websites, regardless of their quality, never seem to lose organic rankings or get hit by algo shifts, such as Penguin and Panda.
+This treatise intends to point out “negative SEO” done and the search engine level.
+It’s called whitelisting.
+And it touches other damaging traps for the unwary that can shut your site off from Google and Bing.
 This really should come as no surprise to anyone.
-The question is, is claiming that the search engine “exception list” is not a “whitelist”, and vice versa, ethical, or legal, and is previous denial of their existence and SERPS favoritism an unfair business practice?
+So the questions remain: Is claiming that the search engine “exception list” is not a “whitelist,” and vice versa, ethical, or legal?
+And is the previous denial of their existence and SERPS favoritism an unfair business practice?

 We Rely Upon the Fundamental Fairness and Promises of the Engines to Not Rig the Results